Atharvajoshiii/jsalgorithms/README.md

 # @atharvawebworks/jsalgorithms

-A comprehensive collection of sorting algorithms implemented in JavaScript.
-This package provides easy-to-use functions to sort arrays using various popular sorting methods.
+A comprehensive collection of complex algorithms implemented in JavaScript.

 ## Installation